bbauska/meta-react-basics/README.md

 >
 > }

-Each Square will now receive a value prop that will either be &apos;X&apos;, &apos;O&apos;, or null for empty squares.
+Each Square will now receive a value prop that will either be 'X', 'O', or null for empty squares.

 Next, you need to change what happens when a Square is clicked.
 The Board component now maintains which squares are filled.
 You'll need to